ltodua/ansible/README.md

 `ansible-playbook -K --tags "$tag1,tag2,tag2" name_of_playbook.yml`

+### to do

+how to add files to hosts server ...

+how to install binary package on hosts server ...

 i have added comments about services and few ansible modules. at `site.yml` file

 more descriptive info later...

+`registar:` what it is ans that is does ...
+`lineinfile` module ...
+`services` how can we use them in the playbook ...